jozhen/UFOs/README.md

 # Summary:
 ## In a summary statement, describe one drawback of this new design and two recommendations for further development.
-  One drawback is being able to visual the data in a graph.
+  One drawback is not being able to visual the data in a graph.

   This design can benifit from graphs to visual the data and the option to import and export new data to further analysis with data.